About Estonia

 BY ROAD: There is a choice of international bus lines connecting Tallinn with Riga, Vilnius, St. Petersburg and many German and Scandinavian cities.
 Please find more information about bus connections with Tallinn here: Eurolines; Hansabuss.

-International overnight trains link Tallinn with Moscow, Russia.
+BY RAIL: International overnight trains link Tallinn with Moscow, Russia.
 Please get more information HERE.

 Public Transportation within the city There is hardly a need for conference delegates to use public transportation in the city, as the conference venue, all main hotels and major tourist attractions, restaurants and shops are in the city centre and within walking distance.